 The boundaries of the Battlefield of Fort George National Historic Site include land that Parks Canada owns and land within the Town of Niagara-on-the-Lake.
 The portion of the land that Parks Canada owns has been leased to the Department of National Defense and used as a Rifle Range for several decades.
-Once the Department of National Defence has remediated contaminants, removed unexploded ordnance, and returned the land to Parks Canada in an acceptable state, Parks Canada will accept proposals for the use of this property.
-In 2015, Parks Canada entered into a Memorandum of Understanding with the Lincoln and Welland Regimental Foundation to set aside a parcel of this land near Lakeshore Road for the establishment of a new Niagara Military Heritage Centre.
+In 2015, Parks Canada entered into a Memorandum of Understanding with the Lincoln and Welland Regiment Foundation to set aside a parcel of this land near Lakeshore Road for the establishment of a new Niagara Military Heritage Centre.

-Niagara Region Wastewater Treatment Plant and associated sewage lagoons This property is leased to the Niagara Region.
-As the current plant is almost at capacity, Parks Canada entered into a new land lease agreement with the Niagara Region and construction has begun on a new more efficient plant with a significantly smaller footprint.
-Parks Canada will accept land use proposals for the lands where the current plant and sewage lagoons are located once they have been remediated by the Niagara Region and returned to Parks Canada in a state we deem acceptable.
+Niagara Region Wastewater Treatment Plant and Associated Sewage Lagoons This property is leased to the Niagara Region.
+Since the former plant has reached its capacity, Parks Canada entered into a land lease agreement with the Niagara Region for the new, more efficient plant with a significantly smaller footprint.